I am an economic geographer studying work, employment and the social regulation of labor markets using co-produced, qualitative methods.

 Pilot Diary Study: “Youth in a time of crisis: Livelihood diaries from Nepal and Indonesia during COVID-19”

-This pilot study pioneered a remote and youth-led diary-method study during a time of mobility restrictions during the COVID-19 pandemic.
-The report summarizes key findings and policy recommendations from over 1400 diary entries by young workers in Indonesia and Nepal.
+This study pioneered a remote and youth-led diary study understanding employment exclusion during a time of COVID-19 mobility restrictions.
+The report summarizes key policy recommendations from over 1400 diary entries by young workers in Indonesia and Nepal.

 Read the report here.

-Political Economies of Labor Market Data: Missing Voices, Flattened Rhythms
+Political Economies of Labor Market Data: Flattened Rhythms under Digital Governance

 My next project examines labor market data infrastructures, focusing on how local labor processes are abstracted and translated into standardized classifications.
-I critique how these data practices flatten workers’ lived experiences and shape policy and governance outcomes.
+I critique how digital data practices flatten workers’ lived experiences, determine welfare participation and shape governance outcomes in the context of political transition in Nepal and the UK.

 Teaching